agilista/ben/README.md

     - There is a separate project called bentorrent that will give torrent sharing capabilities to libs
  - Installers for different OS's
  - Rolled out to other projects I'm working on
- - Refactor a chunk to make it a completely pull based build system (thus promise compatible)
+ - Refactor a chunk to make it a completely pull based build system (thus torrent and promise compatible)
  - Default targets needs to be added for javascript projects (easy way to package up modules etc)
  - Fix the broken weirdness of separating dependency management into Continuous Integration and many builds, using different technology, and different scripts / config.
 The plan is to re-unify this.